HX2003/tinyqv-pulse-transmitter/docs/info.md

         // Ideas for further optimization, in tinyQV, load/store to RAM (aka PSRAM) takes a large number of cycles which is not great.
         // Feel free to further optimize this looking into multi-word load/stores, or by using other peripheral as a faster memory.

-        // Nudging the compiler to load from memory to a register instead of loading from every time. uint32_t temp_accm_a = accm_a;
+        // Nudging the compiler to load from memory to a register instead of loading from PSRAM every time. uint32_t temp_accm_a = accm_a;
         uint32_t temp_accm_b = accm_b;
         uint8_t temp_osc_enabled = osc_enabled;

-        // See what interrupt were triggered
+        // Check the program counter
         pulse_transmitter_read_reg_t read;
         read.val = fast_lw(PULSE_TRANSMITTER_OFFSET);
         while (read.program_counter <= 127) {
             read.val = fast_lw(PULSE_TRANSMITTER_OFFSET);